ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 docker compose up -d
 ```

 Congratulations!
-You have successfully deployed your Docker container to your VPS using Github Actions!
+You have successfully deployed your Docker container to your VPS using GitHub Actions!

-Now everytime you push to the `main` branch, the workflow will trigger and deploy the new image to your VPS.
+Now every time you push to the `main` branch, the workflow will trigger and deploy the new image to your VPS.

 Here is a link to the full repository if you want to check it out: